 My favourite character is João da Ega, a friend of Carlos da Maia.
 Although he is a romantic at heart, he represents the revolutionary attitudes of the time and is an apologist of realism and naturalism.
 He is quite a rich character because of all his contradictions.

 The second book I read by Eça de Queirós was O Crime do Padre Amaro (The Crime of Father Amaro).
-Young priest Amaro serves as a diocesan administrator in Leiria, but he lacks the religious vocation.
+Young priest Amaro serves as a diocesan administrator in Leiria, but he lacks a religious vocation.
 He was persuaded to follow the path of priesthood by his aristocratic patrons, Marquesa de Alegros and Conde de Ribamar.
 He has a hard time keeping the vow of celibacy and then he meets Amélia… This novel is full of satire and is a criticism of the corruption among the Catholic Church.

 If you’re a fan of crime stories, O Mistério da Estrada de Sintra (The Mystery of the Sintra Road) may be the appropriate book for you.
 This is considered to be the first crime story in Portuguese literature and it was written by both Eça de Queirós and Ramalho Ortigão.
-It was first published in the newspaper Diário de Notícias in 1870 as anonymous letters.
+It was first published in the Diário de Notícias newspaper in 1870 as anonymous letters.
 The plot focuses on the kidnapping of a doctor and his writer friend, both of whom are then taken to a house where there is a dead man.